Lidocaine for Premature Ejaculation: How to Use It Safely

 Lidocaine spray is safe to use with Viagra (and generic sildenafil) and other ED drugs.

 Using both Viagra and lidocaine spray may not be more effective, though.
-One small study showed that using both Viagra and a cream containing lidocaine is equally effective at treating PE as using lidocaine cream alone.
+One small study from 2006 showed that using both Viagra and a cream containing lidocaine is equally effective at treating PE as using lidocaine cream alone.

 Be sure to speak to a healthcare provider about any medication you’re taking before introducing something new into the mix.